 That leads us to the reason the pre-filter solved the problem.
 Suddenly the main filter had a much more manageable task: all it had to do was catch the small fraction of larger particles that made it through the pre-filter.
 The percentage of water and other contaminants making it through to the injectors dropped dramatically.
 The presence of a good pre-filter along with proper maintenance in keeping with the main filter service intervals generally allowed the early Duramax injectors to run quite happily.

-It is critical to instal a quality prefiltration system with water separation.
-We run and recommend the Airdog II DF-165 fuel system.
+It is critical to install a quality prefiltration system with water separation.
+We run and recommend the Airdog II-4G Air/Fuel Separation system.
 A quality fuel additive is also very important.
-We always run the Optilube XPD additive in our personal trucks.
+We always run Optilube additives in our personal trucks.

 Write a reviewYour Name: